See Mindfulness Streaks Without Feeling Judged

 Mindfulness streaks usually work by counting consecutive calendar days with a logged meditation, session, reflection, or check-in.
 The app sees the record.
 It does not see the quality of your attention.

 The behavioral idea is visible feedback plus habit reinforcement.
-In plain language, a calendar mark makes the habit easier to notice, and the next mark can feel like a small reason to return.
-That can help, but adherence tracking is not the active ingredient of mindfulness practice.
-The active ingredient is noticing experience and returning attention, again and again.
+Put simply, a calendar mark makes practice easier to see, and the next mark can create a small nudge to continue.
+That can be useful, but adherence tracking is not the main mechanism of mindfulness.
+The practice itself is noticing experience and returning attention, again and again—whether the record is clean, uneven, or restarted.

 Systems vary.
 One app may count a 1-minute check-in.
 Another may require a full guided session.
 Time zones, midnight cutoffs, offline use, and informal practice can also change the number.
 I’ve seen a streak disappear after a late-night session logged past midnight.
 Annoying, but not spiritually meaningful.